-Textbook: This course is more detailed than the standard introductory surveys of astronomy for non-science majors such as ASTRON 0087, 0088, or 0089, yet not so advanced that sophisticated mathematical tools (such as calculus) can be brought to bear on astronomical problems.
+This course is more detailed than the standard introductory surveys of astronomy for non-science majors such as ASTRON 0087, 0088, or 0089, yet not so advanced that sophisticated mathematical tools (such as calculus) can be brought to bear on astronomical problems.
 Unfortunately, there is no textbook available that is particularly appropriate for this level.
-A good option is the openstax Astronomy book by Fraknoi, Morrison, and Wolff, which can be downloaded electronically for free, therefore this is the resource that I recommend you draw upon for conceptual content, however the mathematical level is significantly below that of ASTRON 0113 in most cases.
+A good option is the openstax Astronomy book (https://openstax.org/details/books/astronomy) by Fraknoi, Morrison, and Wolff, which can be downloaded electronically for free; therefore this is the resource that I recommend you draw upon for conceptual content, however the mathematical level is significantly below that of ASTRON 0113 in most cases.
 21st Century Astronomy by Kay, Palen, and Blumenthal (the Stars and Galaxies edition is sufficient) is another very good introductory book that makes only limited use of mathematics and has many excellent illustrations for students who prefer to have a physical reference, but we will cover most topics in more detail than is given in this book.
 Astrophysics in a Nutshell by Maoz is a great book.
 It provides an excellent introduction to most of the topics we will cover in this course including Light, Stellar Physics, Galaxies, and Cosmology.
 However, this book makes heavy use of calculus and therefore is a bit too advanced for ASTRON 0113.
 Other good textbooks include Universe by Freedman and Kaufmann (some math) and Foundations of Astrophysics by Ryden and Peterson and (more math, including calculus).
 Homework problems will not be taken from any specific textbook and no specific textbook will be necessary to complete this course.
 I will highlight the relevant chapter(s) in openstax Astronomy throughout the syllabus, but I recommend Astrophysics in a Nutshell for the more mathematically-inclined (and ASTRON 0413) students.

-As there is no textbook for the course, taking good notes during lectures will be of critical importance, regardless of whether you are able to attend lectures synchronously.
-In addition to lecture recordings, I will post slides from all the lectures on Canvas after each class.
+As there is no textbook for the course, taking good notes during lectures will be of critical importance.
+If you miss a class, I highly encourage you to consult a peer to obtain notes.
+I will post slides from all the lectures on Canvas after each class.
 Please check Canvas often for updates, and let me know if you have any problems downloading the files.

-I will not answer questions in office hours about lecture materials if you miss a lecture and have made no effort to obtain the lecture materials through other means first.
+Goals

-Goals: My main goal is to work with students to make this course engaging, interesting, and fun.
-Do not hesitate to contact me with any questions or concerns, either by email or by coming to office hours.
+My main goal is to work with you to make this course engaging, interesting, and fun.
+Do not hesitate to contact me with any questions or concerns, either by email, Canvas, or dropping by office hours.
 I need your feedback in order to improve your learning experience!
 Please let me know if you have issues with the course material, or you would like me to cover some topic that you are particularly interested in.
-Of course, I have to abide by University and Department rules and I have to work within the Physics and Astronomy curriculum, so I cannot accommodate all requests, but I will do my best.
+I may not be able to accommodate all requests, but I will certainly try.